berdle/Ablesock/README.md

 Notes:
 	Currently using port 6000.
 Alter in code as desired.
 Will automatically start playing the set when a connection is made.
-The current single supported command is
+The current supported commands are:

 	playclip <name>		: triggers the clip with name <name>
 	stopclip <name>		: stops the clip with <name> from playing stopall				: stops all clips from playing stop				: same as pressing stop on transport